neoascetic/rawgithack/README.md

 This is the source code behind [raw.githack.com](https://raw.githack.com).

-The      idea       of      this       service      is       inspired      from [rawgithub.com](http://rawgithub.com).
-I  just  realized that  using  a  whole framework (node.js + express.js) for such  simple thing as requests proxying is overkilling, and made same stuff using nginx only.
+The  idea  of this  service  is  inspired from  [rawgit.com](http://rawgit.com) (formerly rawgithub.com).
+I just realized that using a whole framework (node.js with express.js) for such simple thing as requests proxying is overkilling, and made same stuff using nginx only.